Bianchi (company): Racing and sponsorship

+Riders of different eras have been associated with Bianchi including Felice Gimondi, who continues his association with the company.
+Recent riders include Danilo Di Luca, Mario Cipollini, Gianni Bugno, Laurent Fignon, Marco Pantani, Moreno Argentin and Jan Ullrich.
 The most demanding rider may have been Pantani.
 Sara Mercante, head of Bianchi's research and development, said: "Pantani had very specific ideas about what he wanted.
 He had 30 different frames a year from us—with different angles and weights on each one.
 He changed his bike after every ride.
 I'd go and meet him during the Giro d'Italia and the Tour and discuss improvements with him.
 He'd ask to have the geometry changed by, say, half a degree, just to make sure the bike was absolutely perfect.
 He'd want different angles for different races.
 He's ask us to tweak the length of the top tube by a millimetre or by half a degree.
 Pantani was quite obsessive."

-Bianchi is currently headed up by CEO Bob Ippolito, who before joining Bianchi was the Executive Vice President and General Manager of Pacific Cycle, headquartered in Madison, Wisconsin.